by Surabhi Shukla͓

 Additionally, even if criminal penalties are employed, they create an anomaly.
-Trans Bill, 2016 sets an imprisonment term of six months to two years (along with fine) for “harms and injuries” that endanger “life, safety, health, or well- being.”
-This is as per S. 19(d) of Trans Bill, 2016.
-The kinds of harms contemplated by this section extend from economic abuse to verbal abuse to physical abuse and sexual abuse.
+The Trans Bill, 2016 sets an imprisonment term of six months to two years (along with fine) for “harms and injuries” that endanger “life, safety, health, or well- being.”
+This is as per S. 19(d) of the Trans Bill, 2016.
+The kinds of harms contemplated by this section extend from economic abuse, to verbal abuse, to physical abuse, and sexual abuse.

 Under which Act will a person who has caused grievous hurt to a transgender person, be punished?
 Will the offender receive a punishment under the provisions contemplated under the special Act or will the offender be punished under the I.P.C.?
-Will the offender be punished under both Acts since the Trans Bill, 2016 contemplates that, “the provisions of this Act shall be in addition to, and not derogation of, any other law for the time being in force.”?
+The general rule is that the special Act takes precedence over the general Act but this rule is confounded by the following assertion in the Trans Bill, 2016: “the provisions of this Act shall be in addition to, and not derogation of, any other law for the time being in force.”

 The Supreme Court in NALSA had stated that, “Discrimination on the ground of sexual orientation and gender identity, (…) impairs equality before law and equal protection of law and violates Article 14 of the Constitution of India.”
 However, this version of the Bill, like the last version of the Bill, fails to prohibit discrimination on grounds of sexual orientation.

 Let this not be the case here.
-There are some good aspects of the Trans Bill, 2016 as well which the final Act would do well to retain; provision for separate sero-surveillance centres is made; the right of residence (in the sense of a right to not be separated from one’s family/removed from the house) is guaranteed to all transgender persons and not just transgender children and there is an attempt to make education more inclusive and the phrases which could lead to potential segregation in this field are done away with.
+There are some good aspects of the Trans Bill, 2016 as well which the final Act would do well to retain.
+Provision is made for separate sero-surveillance centres; the right of residence (in the sense of a right to not be separated from one’s family/removed from the house) is guaranteed to all transgender persons and not just transgender children, and there is an attempt to make education more inclusive and the phrases which could lead to potential segregation in this field are done away with.